Handwashing has always been an important defense against bacteria and viruses that can be transmitted to us through the things we touch.

 - after handling garbage, recycling, and taking out the trash

-It’s also wise to wash your hands and change your clothes after you get home from your commute, and to wash your hands frequently during the workday.
+It’s also wise to wash your hands and change your clothes after you get home from being out in public, and to wash your hands frequently during the workday.

-Here’s how to wash your hands effectively to stop the spread of germs:
+Here’s how to wash your hands effectively to help stop the spread of viruses and other germs:

 - Start by turning on the water and getting your hands wet.
 A lot of people reach for soap as the first step, but wetting your hands first produces a better lather for cleaning.